WICG/attribution-reporting-api/attribution_scopes.md

   // Example: default event source for event-level reports supports 1 attribution report, 1 reporting window,
   // and 1 bit of trigger data for a total of 3 event states.
   // This is used to calculate the information gain for event-level reports.
-  // Max event states must be integers > 0.
+  // Max event states must be positive integers.
   // Defaults to 3 if omitted.
   // The flexible event-level script linked in the Privacy Considerations section below can be used to
   // calculate number of states based on a configuration.